Eleanor of Aquitaine: Conflict with the church

 Louis rejected the papal legate's decision and ordered an invasion of Champagne, in a war that would last two years (1142–44) and ended with the occupation of Champagne by the royal army.
-For a year the royal army laid waste to the Champagne countryside, but since Theobald showed no signs of backing down, Louis took personal charge of the assault in 1143, which focused on the siege of the town of Vitry.
+For a year, the royal army laid waste to the Champagne countryside, but since Theobald showed no signs of backing down, Louis took personal charge of the assault in 1143, which focused on the siege of the town of Vitry.
 More than a thousand people sought refuge in the cathedral, which caught fire, burning alive everyone inside.
 Horrified at the carnage, Louis returned to Paris, seeking to make peace with Theobald.
-In return, and with Innocent's support, he demanded Raoul renounce Petronilla and the interdiction on Raoul and Petronilla was duly lifted, while Louis ordered a retreat.
-When Raoul refused the King's demands, the royal forces once more invaded Champagne.
+In return, and with Innocent's support, he demanded Ralph renounce Petronilla and the interdiction on Ralph and Petronilla was duly lifted, while Louis ordered a retreat.
+When Ralph refused the king's demands, the royal forces once more invaded Champagne.

-Public opinion was turning against the war and in particular Bernard of Clairvaux was very critical, while Suger advised settling the issues.
-Innocent II died in September 1143 and was succeeded by Celestine II (1143–1144), who lifted the interdiction in an offer of conciliation, at Bernard's suggestion and Louis became more open to negotiation.
-It was about this time that questions of consanguinity were first raised about Louis and Eleanor's marriage, since he had opposed a number of other marriages on these grounds, including that of Raoul of Vermandois and Eleanor of Champagne.
+Public opinion was turning against the war, with Bernard of Clairvaux in particular very critical, while Suger advised settling the issues.
+Innocent II died in September 1143 and was succeeded by Celestine II (1143–1144), who lifted the interdiction in an offer of conciliation at Bernard's suggestion.
+As a result, Louis became more open to negotiation.
+It was about this time that questions of consanguinity were first raised about Louis and Eleanor's marriage, since he had opposed a number of other marriages on these grounds, including that of Ralph of Vermandois and Eleanor of Champagne.
 Consequently, a number of negotiations took place over the winter of 1143–1144.
-Finally, Suger hosted a meeting at his newly built monastic church at Saint-Denis during a feast day on 22 April 1144, at which Bernard persuaded Eleanor that her efforts on behalf of her sister were hopeless, and peace was restored, although the couple continued to refuse to separate, and they remained excommunicated till 1148 when Raoul's first marriage was once again invalidated and his second marriage validated.
-Also the Saint-Denis agreement included Louis withdrawing his opposition to the archbishop of Bourges.
-The discussion between Eleanor and Bernard also included reference to her apparent infertility (she had had one miscarriage in 1138), and a suggestion that she might be rewarded for her concessions with a child.
+Finally, Suger hosted a meeting at his newly-built monastic church at Saint-Denis during a feast day on 22 April 1144, at which Bernard persuaded Eleanor that her efforts on behalf of her sister were hopeless, and peace was restored, although the couple continued to refuse to separate, and they remained excommunicated until 1148, when Ralph's first marriage was once again invalidated and his second marriage validated.
+The Saint-Denis agreement also provided for Louis's withdrawal of opposition to the archbishop of Bourges.
+The discussion between Eleanor and Bernard included reference to Eleanor's apparent infertility (she had had one miscarriage in 1138) and a suggestion that she might be rewarded for her concessions with a child.
 (Note: Bernard said to Eleanor, "My child, seek those things which make for peace.
 Cease to stir up the king against the Church, and urge upon him a better course of action.
 If you will promise to do this, I in return promise to entreat the merciful Lord to grant you offspring.")
 In April 1145, Eleanor gave birth to a daughter, Marie.
-On Sunday, 11 June 1144, the King and Queen attended the dedication of Saint-Denis, at which time Louis donated Eleanor's crystal vase.
+On Sunday, 11 June 1144, the king and Queen attended the dedication of Saint-Denis, at which time Louis donated Eleanor's crystal vase.